 - Antibiotics to treat certain types of infections

 - Pain relievers

-- Counseling—to better help you cope with stress and pain
+- Counseling to learn how to cope with stress and pain

 Family Doctor—American Academy of Family Physicians

 International Pelvic Pain Society